This program serves individuals over the age of 18 who are addicted to or abuse alcohol and/other drugs.

 Babies begin to learn and develop from the moment they are born.
 Some babies and children may need more help to learn than others.
 The Infant & Toddlers Services help children who are not developing as expected or who have a condition that can delay typical development.
 Some children need help in only one area of development such as speech or motor skills, while other children may have more general delays due to conditions such as Down syndrome, cerebral palsy, or problems related to premature birth.

-Information on inmate visitation at Jail East
+Inmate visitation at Jail East